 There are no interleaved spectrum channels allocated to Sudbury in the latest scheme.

 A slight chance exists of more TV channels being transmitted between CHs 31 and 37.
-All these channels can by picked up be decent E groups aerials (or widebands).
+All these channels can by picked up by K group (or decent E groups or widebands).